DavidJaz/DavidJaz.github.io/_posts/2017-08-16-Constants.md

 **Proof:** The uniqueness portion of the universal property gaurentees that there is at most one map $$X \to 1$$ for any $$X$$. $$\square$$

 In fact, if there is a terminal object, we can give another characterization of the constant domains.
 Let's prove a few basic lemmas relating constant maps to monic maps.
 Intuitively, monic maps are "one-to-one".
-If ther is "at most one" element of the domain (that is, the domain is constant), then every map out of it should be one-to-one.
+If there is "at most one" element of the domain (that is, the domain is constant), then every map out of it should be one-to-one.

 **Lemma:** Every quantity varying over a constant domain is monic.